zlogikon/instructional-files/README.md

 Stock images are used under creative commons license via <a href="https://pixabay.com/">Pixabay</a>.

-<a href="https://www.microsoft.com/en-us/p/microsoft-authenticator/9nblgggzmcj6?activetab=pivot:overviewtab#">Microsoft Authenticator</a> is for educational use only
+Screenshot of <a href="https://www.microsoft.com/en-us/p/microsoft-authenticator/9nblgggzmcj6?activetab=pivot:overviewtab#">Microsoft Authenticator</a> is for educational use only